nvim-lualine/lualine.nvim/README.md

   lualine_a = {
     {
       'diff',
-      colored = true, -- Displays diff status in color if set to true diff_color = {
+      colored = true, -- Displays a colored diff status if set to true diff_color = {
-        -- Same values like general color option can be used here. added    = 'DiffAdd',    -- Changes the diff's added color modified = 'DiffChange', -- Changes the diff's modified color removed  = 'DiffDelete', -- Changes the diff's removed color you },
+        -- Same color values as the general color option can be used here. added    = 'DiffAdd',    -- Changes the diff's added color modified = 'DiffChange', -- Changes the diff's modified color removed  = 'DiffDelete', -- Changes the diff's removed color you },
       symbols = {added = '+', modified = '~', removed = '-'}, -- Changes the symbols used by the diff
       source = nil, -- A function that works as a data source for diff.
-                    -- It must return a table like:
+                    -- It must return a table as such:
-                    --   {added = add_count, modified = modified_count, removed = removed_count }
+                    --   { added = add_count, modified = modified_count, removed = removed_count }
                     -- or nil on failure. count <= 0 won't be displayed.
     }
   }